MSIA/MSiA400_GrandTeton/weekly_update/weekly_update.md

 4. We are in the process of writing script to turn the real images into the style of the generated images using Neural Style Transfer, which could potentially make the feature extraction functions work more properly.

+NST IS A GREAT IDEA.
+IMPLEMENT FEATURE EXTRACTION IN PARALLEL; OUR CLUSTER HAS MANY CORES THAT WILL SIGNIFICANTLY SPEED UP FEATURE EXTRACTION.

 ## Nov 14 2019 WEEK 5
 This week we implemented more features to check whether the accuracy of model improves, and tested how our model performs on real images.

 Last week we only had 3 features, namely: number of floors, number of openings and the fraction width of openings for each building.

+THESE CANNOT BE FEATURES UNLESS YOU HAVE AN ALGORITHM THAT EXTRACTS THEM FROM IMAGES.
+KEEP IN MIND THAT YOUR INPUT IS ONLY AN IMAGE.

 This week we defined 5 more functions to perform feature extraction.
 Now we have the following 8 features:
 1. Number of floors in each building